Top 5 places to explore around Wageningen

 The actual city is small and lovely I would recommend the ice-cream café next to the church.
 It also contains more shops than Wageningen if you want to do some shopping.
 Once you have explored the city then head to the Rhine and follow the Rhine back to Wageningen.
 Nothing beats cycling next to the Rhine on a hot day.
 You will see people sunbathing, swimming, and sailing.
 I think you can even hire some kayaks and explore the Rhine by boat.
 The route takes you through a semi-dense forest and open fields, but it is a very easy cycle.

 If you want to explore a larger city and in need of some retail therapy, then I would recommend Arnhem.
 It is super easy to get to, just a 30-minute bus ride and is full of nice shops.
 You can shop till you drop in their small vintage shops and the big shopping centres.
 It also contains many cute cafes and second-hand stores in which you can find some very interesting objects.
 It is also a nice central location for buses and trains that can take you elsewhere in the Netherlands.

-Ok so this isn’t technically a specific place, but thought I should mention it.
+Ok, so technically this isn’t a specific place but thought I should mention it.
 When it is a nice day I would recommend grabbing your bike and just cycling somewhere.
 There are so many lovely things to see around Wageningen.
 If you are near Asserpark, go find the forest next to the sports complex.
 If you are near Haarweg, follow the river and find the Cherry Blossoms and Wallabies.
 If you are near the city centre, find the Rhine and just see where it takes you.
-One of the best things about the Netherlands is the cycle culture.
+One of the best things about the Netherlands is the cycling culture.
 You will find bike paths everywhere, so take advantage of them and just go for a cycle to see what you can discover.
 Just be sure to remember which way you came from.